Sydney Gardens is one of Britain’s best remaining Georgian Pleasure Gardens. It opened in 1795 and was a favourite spot of Jane Austen.

-Sydney Gardens is currently in the 'Development Phase' of a Round 2 bid to the Heritage Lottery Fund to secure a £3.6 million grant to improve the historic park.
+Sydney Gardens is currently in the 'Development Phase' of a Round 2 bid to the Heritage Lottery Fund to secure a total grant of £3.4 million to improve the historic park.
 Find out more about the Sydney Gardens Parks for People Project.

 The funding will be used to restore historic buildings, invest in landscaping works, renovate the play area for use by people of all ages and create new gardens, alongside a programme of events and activities.
 The project will celebrate the fascinating history of the gardens, with its Cosmorama, Labyrinth, Merlins Swing, Concerts, Public Breakfasts, Galas and Illuminations.
 Find out more about the Pleasure Garden in the past.

 Find out about our Public Consultations on the design plans for the park.

 The first public consultation on the updated masterplan design update in Round 2 took place in November 2017.
 As a result of this feedback, we updated the restoration plan for Sydney Gardens in April 2018.
 View the PDF of these latest design plans here.

 There are currently 2 ways that you can see the plans and comment:

 - a public exhibition in Sydney Gardens on Sunday 22nd April 2018 from 2pm - 5pm (as part of the Friends of Sydney Gardens Community Day).

 - a public exhibition in Bath Central Library (BA1 5AN) from Monday 23rd April to Monday 7th May during Library opening hours.

 Events and activities coming up in Sydney Gardens

 Go to our Events page for news of events and activities coming up.